Alliance for Healthcare Reform Briefing:

 How has a civil rights decision come to be entangled in Medicare?
 Olmstead v.
 L.C.
 (1999) showed that states were in violation of the American with Disabilities Act with the practice of unjustified institutional isolation.
 This decision directly impacts Medicaid, which provides health and long-term services to people with disabilities.
 The ruling required all states to have a “comprehensive, effectively working plan for placing individuals in less restrictive settings, and a waiting list that moves at a reasonable pace not controlled by a state’s efforts to keep its institutions fully populated.”

 While this ruling has created momentum, only some states have put their plans into action.
-A greater majority of states have plans, but no implementation of those plans.
+A greater majority of states have plans, but no deadlines for implementation of those plans.
 And there is still a cluster of states with no “comprehensive, effectively working plan” at all.

 Medicaid is the major source of public financing for long-term care, be it in an institutional or home and community-based setting (HCBS).
 Even though it is less costly to provide services for a person in an HCBS environment, budget constraints require Medicaid to remain budget-neutral*, in effect reinforcing an institutional bias that enforces the status quo, resulting in many people with disabilities forced into too-restrictive environments without providing any other alternatives or options.